 Damages typically are the calculable injury caused by someone’s negligence or intentional acts.
 In Divorce, despite a party being injured by their spouse’s actions, no money is awarded to cover such damages.
-Maintenance (formerly known as Alimony) may be available for the financially disadvantaged spouse.
-However, the parties’ economic situation and length of marriage determine the amount and duration of maintenance payments, not any wrong doing.
+Maintenance (also known as Alimony) may be available for the financially disadvantaged spouse.
+However, the parties’ economic situation and length of marriage determine the amount and duration of maintenance payments, not any wrongdoing.

 So, what is determinative in divorce?
 “Equitable distribution” is the legal standard used in Colorado divorces to distribute marital property.
-Only “martial property” is subject to division and generally all property (and debts) acquired during the marriage are considered marital property.
-Equitable doesn’t mean equal, but is intended to mean “fair” under the circumstances of the marriage.
-“All relevant” factors can be considered in determining how to equitably distribute martial property.
+Only “marital property” is subject to division and generally, all property (and debts) acquired during the marriage are considered marital property.
+Equitable doesn’t mean equal but is intended to mean “fair” under the circumstances of the marriage.
+“All relevant” factors can be considered in determining how to equitably distribute marital property.

 It is always unnerving to allow a judge (or jury) to decide a case.
-However, in divorce there is even a stronger incentive to settle prior to trial, because no one can accurately predict what a judge will consider “fair” when faced with feuding spouses.
-Further, during preliminary hearings judges’ standard instructions include; “You better figure it out between yourselves, because neither of you will be happy if I have to decide!”
+However, in divorce, there is an even stronger incentive to settle prior to trial, because no one can accurately predict what a judge will consider “fair” when faced with feuding spouses.
+Furthermore, during preliminary hearings, judges’ practice standard instructions.
+These instructions include, “You better figure it out between yourselves because neither of you will be happy if I have to decide!”